 You can read more about P2P student lending in our article Peer-to-Peer Student Lending: Lend to Students with P2P Loans.

 Blockchain-based P2P lending is still in its infancy but has the potential to revolutionise the P2P lending market as well as the whole crowdfunding market.
 The key features that blockchain could add to the lending process is increased trust in the form of better transparency, data integrity and data immutability, as well as a larger degree of decentralisation in the form of increased privacy, reliability and versatility.

-Few platforms have yet to utilise the blockchain technology in their lending process, but there are some interesting use cases out there that you can read more about in our article Blockchain and P2P Lending: A Practical Guide for Investors and Borrowers.
+Few platforms have yet to utilise the blockchain technology in their lending process, but there are some interesting use cases out there that you can read more about in our article about Crypto P2P Lending.

 Debt-based Crowdfunding Pros & Cons

 - Stable cashflow & returns: It is easier to predict compared to crowdequity.

 - Less risk: Instead of buying a piece of a company, lending money usually involves less risk, lending with a crowd opens up for wider diversification.

 - Short investment duration: The duration of loans is specified clearly, so you know how long the investment will run if the loan is paid on time.